antoinearnoud/book-fortran/chapter2.md

 ## Declaring variables

 You need to declare all the variables you will use.
-For example, putting together the code written above:
+For example:

 ```fortran
 program myprogram